xan105/node-powertoast/README.md

 - **group** : { id : string, title : string } | ≥ Win10 (Creators Update)

-    You can group notifications under a common header within Action Center<br/>
+    You can group notifications under a common header within notification center<br/>
 ```
   {
     id: use the same header id string to unify them under the header,
     title: title of the header, title can be different and will be shown above the toast.
-           title from the most recent notification within a group is used in Action Center,
+           title from the most recent notification within a group is used in notification center,
            if that notification gets removed, then the title falls back
            to the next most recent notification.
   }